overextended/ox_lib/README.md

 local ServerCallback = import 'callbacks'
 ```

+Refer to the [wiki](https://github.com/project-error/pe-lualib/wiki) for more information on usage.

 If you don't want to use this resource, but want to reuse code you are permitted to do so under the [license terms](https://www.gnu.org/licenses/gpl-3.0.html).
 Any resources distributed with this code is subject to the same license restrictions and must be made available under the same license ([more below](#license)).